How to Use Parallax SDK (ParallaxAPIs) in 2026

 • "Press & Hold" challenges: Interactive CAPTCHA-style challenges

-Generating PerimeterX Cookies
+Generating PerimeterX Cookies with Parallax SDK

-The basic flow for bypassing PerimeterX:
+The basic flow for bypassing PerimeterX using the Parallax SDK:

 from parallaxapis_sdk_py.perimeterx import PerimeterxSDK